List of U.S. aircraft gun pods: GPU-2/A

 A lightweight gun pod fitted with the M197 20 mm cannon, the unit weighs only 586 lb loaded with 300 rounds of ammunition.
 It has selectable fire rates of either 700 rpm or 1,500 rpm.
-The pod is self-contained and powered by a Ni-Cad rechargeable battery, with sufficient charge to expend three complete loads before needing to be replaced.
+The pod is self-contained and powered by a rechargeable nickel-cadmium battery with sufficient charge to expend three complete loads before replacement is needed.
 This weapon has been tested on the A-37 Dragonfly and OV-10 Bronco.

 GPU-5/A

 Developed under Project Pave Claw, the GPU-5/A was designed to adapt the power of the A-10 Thunderbolt II and its GAU-8/A gun to smaller aircraft.
 The resulting weapon used a smaller version of the GAU-8/A, designated the GAU-13/A, with only four barrels.
 Podded, the system weights 1900 lb loaded with 353 rounds of 30 mm ammunition in two helical layers surrounding the gun (for reduction of overall size).
 The pod is completely self-contained with a rate of fire of 3,000 rpm.

-A Mk 4 gun pod mounted on a US Navy A-4B Skyhawk.

 Mk 4 Mod 0

+Mark 4 Gunpod Operating Principles (1965) De-classified US Navy promotional film reel.

 Developed by the US Navy, this pod is fitted with the Mk 11 Mod 5 20 mm cannon, along with 750 rounds of ammunition.
 This pod is said to have been used on a variety of US Navy and Marine Corps aircraft including the A-4 Skyhawk, F-4 Phantom II, A-7 Corsair II, and OV-10 Bronco.
-Approximately 1200 Mk 4 Gun Pods were manufactured by Hughes Tool Company, later Hughes Helicopter, in Culver City, California.
+Approximately 1200 Mk 4 Gun Pods were manufactured by Hughes Tool Company (later Hughes Helicopters) in Culver City, California.
 While the system was tested and certified for use on the A-4, the A-6, the A-7, the F-4, and the OV-10, it only saw extended use on the A-4, the F-4, and the OV-10.
 In the case of the OV-10, the unit was used by VAL-4, a Navy squadron assigned to Bình Thủy District, Vietnam, and was used extensively for close air support missions.